quixio/quix-docs/docs/index.md

     ---

-    Stream data to Quix Kafka topics via HTTP with this API
+    Stream data to Quix Kafka topics via HTTP with this API.

     [:octicons-arrow-right-24: Learn more](./apis/streaming-writer-api/intro.html)